gregorias/anki-code-highlighter/DEV.md

 ## Updating highlight.js

-`_assets/_cs-highlight.js` contains the single-file implementation of [highlight.js][hljs].
-It comes from the ZIP package available on [their main site][hljs].
+Anki code highlighter comes in bundled with the [highlight.js][hljs] JavaScript package.
+The JS package's files are included in `assets`, e.g., `assets/_ch-highlight.js` contains the single-file implementation of [highlight.js][hljs].

+To update [highlight.js][hljs]:

+1. Set `HLJS_VERSION` in `dev/bin/update-hljs`.
+1. Run `dev/bin/update-hljs`.

 ## Updating Pygments

-This anki-code-highlighter comes in bundled with the [Pygments] library, and its version is tracked as a [Git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) inside this repository.
+Anki code hightlighter comes in bundled with the [Pygments] library, and its version is tracked as a [Git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) inside this repository.